 3. Use Video to Stand Out from the Crowd

-There are so many ways to supercharge your ABM efforts with video.
+There are so many ways to use video for ABM to supercharge your framework.
 Personalization is key with account-based marketing tactics, and what is more personal than sending a direct video message to a prospect.
 It’s a quick way to put a face to a name and build trust with a target account.

 Email and Newsletter Campaigns

 Video within your email nurtures is a great way to introduce your brand to cold leads and drive higher engagement scores than text-based emails alone.